ameau01/Uber-Fare-Prediction/README.md

 CSCA-5622 Supervised Machine Learning Final Project

-This project aims to evaluate the performance of various machine learning algorithms, including Linear Regression, Random Forest, and Gradient Boosting, when applied to time series data.
-By adapting supervised learning methods on the Uber fare dataset, this experimental analysis lays the foundation for understanding autoregression, a time series technique to be explored in future projects.
+This project aims to predict Uber fares dynamically, adjusting rush hour periods and days of the week.
+By using adapting supervised learning methods on the Uber fare dataset, this Project analysis takes a cross-sectional approach to fare prediction using auto-regression on a time series dataset.

 Author: Alexander Meau
 Email: alme9155@colorado.edu